jamiesmith/astrosaloon/_pages/about.md

 interested in.

 This site is very much a work in progress.
 Really only the overall look is how I want it.
-Most of the content is fake and generated, but I hope to address that soon.
 There is not yet a commenting system (which makes sense, since there is not really anything to comment _on_).
 Odds are that, once I get my permanent observatory set up, I will also start recording some video content.
 We will see how that goes - I have been told that "I have a face for radio".
 That's good,